-Greek Mythology in Modern Painting at Basilica San Marco in Heraklion
+Art and Mythology at Basilica San Marco

 Mythological Eve in Modern Vision, at Roussetos Painting Exhibition